-Find My Friends is a location-sharing app available for Android and iPhone.
-The Find My Friends platform lets any group of people share locations with one another so that you can see if your friends are on the way to the movie theater, or check to find out if your spouse has left the house yet.
+If you’re an iOS user, you’re probably familiar with Find My Friends Now part of a full app suite called Find My, Find My Friends platform lets any group of people share locations with one another so that you can see if your friends are on the way to the movie theater, or check to find out if your spouse has left the house yet.

-The app works very simply.
+The app is simple to use and easy to figure out.
 Anyone in your contact list who installs the app on their phone becomes able to share their location with you, and vice-versa.
 When you both turn on location sharing, you appear on the interactive map at your current location.
 Find My Friends tracks your location and updates the map when you move using your smartphone’s GPS capability.

 The Find My Friends app offers several different functions to help you coordinate your group of friends.
 You can share locations between friends on your contacts list or by entering email addresses, phone numbers, or using AirDrop.
 Find My Friends supports location-based alerts which lets you automatically notify your friends when you arrive at a destination, leave a location, or get home safe.
 The alerts are customizable and configurable.
 Find My Friends has a built-in chat client to let you communicate quickly with your friends.

 How Do You Hide Your Location On Find My Friends Without Them Knowing?